-Figure 5 (Panel A) illustrates histograms of the distribution of goethite (U-Th)/He ages from 100 to ~1 Ma for ten localities (grouped as localities-countries) across the globe.
-Even though geology does not follow political boundaries, geological research often does.
-As one of the objectives of this compilation is to assess how much of planet Earth has been investigated by goethite (U-Th)/He geochronology and encourage its wider application, it is useful to compile the data by country to illustrate to researchers in under-investigated regions the potential knowledge acquired through the approaches illustrated here.
+Figure 5 illustrates histograms of the distribution of goethite (U-Th)/He ages from 100 to < 1 Ma for ten localities across the globe.
 A quick comparison of Figures 1 and 5 reveal that only cratonic South America and Australia have been studied with sufficient coverage - in areal distribution, diversity of geological environments, and number of sites and samples analyzed - to permit a continental-scale interpretation of their weathering histories.
-All other continents-have been targeted at local scales, providing useful insights into weathering histories at these sites but impeding broader interpretations.
+All other continents have been targeted at local scales, providing useful insights into weathering histories at these sites but impeding broader interpretations.
 The other significant finding from the compilation is that sites that were weathered and subsequently buried - e.g., Morocco and Switzerland, Figure 5 - preserve a snapshot of the weathering histories at those sites prior to burial.
 Burial and protection from subsequent surficial processes preserve that ancient history but preclude information on more recent post-burial processes.
-In contrast, sites that formed at the earth's surface in remote times but continued exposed to surficial processes uninterruptedly - e.g., Brazil, Australia, Suriname, French Guiana, Figure 5 - have undergone significant re-setting of the ancient history by more-recent mineral dissolution-reprecipitation.
+In contrast, sites that formed at the earth's surface in remote times but continued exposed to surficial processes uninterruptedly - e.g., Brazil, Australia, Suriname, Guiana, Figure 5 - have undergone significant re-setting of the ancient history by more-recent mineral dissolution-reprecipitation.
 These sites provide an integrated history of weathering in which the most ancient processes become progressively erased by more recent water-rock interaction.
 The limited number of sites and samples studied for North America (Canada and the USA) and China make their weathering histories incomplete.
-A noticeable aspect is that the sites targeted so far appear to only-mostly host young weathering phases.
+A noticeable aspect is that the sites targeted so far appear to only host young weathering phases.
 Targeting sites in landscape positions and geological environments more likely to host a more complete integrated weathering history would improve our understanding of how these continents responded to changing tectonics and climate throughout the Cenozoic.